Flex Opening Term

 You are required to be in class three nights during the final week of Structure of Global Industries:

-Additionally, there will be an Opening Term closing celebration on Friday, August 23 (evening).
+There will be an Opening Term closing celebration on Friday, August 22 (evening).

-Your specific schedule will be provided in mid-July.
+Following the completion of Opening Term, you will begin the fall semester.
+Your specific Fall Semester schedule will be provided in mid-July.
 The Program Office will register you for these classes.

 Opening Term Course